 Graduate School of Pharmaceutical Science

-The school aims to cultivate pharmaceutical researchers and advanced pharmaceutical specialists that can act independently and provide skilled leadership in a wide variety of fields, including bioscience research, the creation of medicinal products, and clinical, environmental and public health administration.
+The Graduate School aims to cultivate pharmaceutical researchers and advanced pharmaceutical specialists who can act independently and provide leadership in a wide variety of pharmaceutical fields involving the creation of medicinal products, biomedical research, and clinical/public health administration.